Disputed Estates

 Family Provision Act claims

-• The deceased’s parents.
+• The deceased’s spouse or de facto partner

 Challenging the validity of a Will

-• The Testator’s Will has been forged.
+• The Will has been forged or tampered with

 TLS Wills and Estates

-How we can help you
+How TLS can help

 Natale Ricciardi